 APPENDIX A: APPENDIX TITLE

-For creative practice, you can include process documentation (i.e. story boards, sketches, system diagrams, etc.) that couldn’t be fully included in your Process, Materials and Methods section, but you think valuable to include for readers of your paper.
+For creative practice, you can include process documentation (i.e. story boards, sketches, system diagrams, etc.) that couldn’t be fully included in your Process, Materials, and Methods section, but you think valuable to include for readers of your paper.